GiganticPlayground/kusto-docker-log-aggregator/README.md

 The purpose of this repository is to provide a local development environment for aggregating Docker logs using a Kusto emulator.
 This setup allows developers to test and debug their logging configurations and scripts in a controlled environment before deploying them to a production system.
 Additionally, it aims to help developers search through logs and dashboard complex systems by providing a way to visualize and analyze log data effectively using Azure Kusto Explorer.

+## Log Flow Overview

+The log aggregation process involves several steps to ensure that Docker logs are collected and sent to the Kusto emulator.
+Here's how it works:

+1. **Docker Logging Driver**: Docker containers generate logs which are managed by the Docker logging driver.
+In this setup, the `json-file` logging driver is used to store logs in JSON format.
+2. **File Tailing**: Fluentd, a log collector, is configured to tail these JSON log files.
+This is achieved by binding the Docker log directory into the Fluentd container, allowing Fluentd to access and read the log files.
+3. **Log Processing**: Fluentd processes the tailed log files using a custom `kusto.lua` script.
+This script is responsible for formatting and preparing the logs for ingestion into the Kusto emulator.
+4. **Log Ingestion**: The processed logs are then sent to the Kusto emulator, where they can be queried and analyzed using Kusto Query Language (KQL).

+This setup ensures that all Docker logs are efficiently collected and made available for analysis in a local development environment.

 **CAUTION:** The Fluentd configuration is a bit hacky because Fluentd does not natively support the Kusto emulator, as the Kusto emulator does not support log streaming.
 We had to create a custom `kusto.lua` script to handle aggregating the logs.
 However, if more than 10,000 logs are sent in 2 seconds, you will likely encounter issues.
-It is very possilbe that you would be limitied before that number.
+It is very possible that you would be limited before that number.
 This is for local development only.

+## Important Note on Log Destination

+It is important to note that in this setup, logs are not sent to Azure Data Explorer.
+Instead, they are ingested into a local Kusto emulator.
+This distinction is crucial for understanding the scope, limitations, and security of this tool:

+- **Local Development**: The Kusto emulator is intended for local development and testing purposes.
+It allows developers to experiment with log aggregation and querying without the need for an Azure subscription.
+- **Security**: You do not have to worry about your personal docker containers being ingested into ADX

+This approach provides a cost-effective and convenient way to develop and test logging configurations before deploying them to a production environment that uses Azure Data Explorer.

 ## Prerequisites